gleam-lang/website/book-src/tour/pipe-and-capture.md

 }
 ```

-During piping Gleam also detects holes in functions when specifying named parameters as such:
+During piping Gleam also detects single holes in functions when specifying named parameters as such:

 ```gleam
 pub fn main() {